|

 an approximate force distribution of 2/3 to 1/3, to correct a

-single-sided crossbite that has already grown-in.
-For single-sided
+one-sided crossbite that has already grown-in.
+For one-sided

-(double decker appliance), would be larger scale, and the fixed,
+activator (double decker appliance), would be larger scale.
+The

-disturbing kinds... chapter) and moreover, has more relapses
+disturbing kinds...“ chapter).
+Moreover, it has more relapses

 than expansion plates have.

-asymmetrically divided.
-The green belongs to a 8-yr girl who
+are asymmetrically divided.
+The green belonged to a 8-yr girl

 expansion (RPE) elsewhere.
 To unlock the wrong occlusion,

 this plate extends over the side teeth.
-Many clasps assure a
+Additional clasps

-good grip, and the large expansion screw bears an included
+assure a good grip, and the large expansion screw bears an

-spring to deliver a continuous force.
-Simultaneously, 3 protrusion
+included spring to deliver a continuous force.
+Simultaneously, 3

-springs are to widen the frontal arch, and a finger spring is to
+protrusion springs are to widen the frontal arch, and a finger

-re-gain the narrowed space for a growing cuspid.
-The yellow
+spring is to re-gain the narrowed space for a growing canine

-specimen, which could also be equipped with further elements or
+tooth.
+The yellow specimen, which could also be equipped with

-coverage of side teeth, has a simple, big expansion screw and
+further elements, has a simple, big expansion screw and another

-another solution for more continuous force delivery: the contact
+solution for a more continuous force delivery: the contact zone to

-zone to the teeth which are in crossbite consists of silicone
+the teeth which are in crossbite consists of silicone rubber.

 |